Public engagement with research

 - Convene informed public debate about contemporary issues in environmental science, including the ethical and social implications.

 - Inform, interest and inspire members of the public and future researchers in environmental science and the processes of research, in a way that is accessible and relevant.

-- Carry out public dialogue - external link on complex and controversial issues.
+- Carry out public dialogue on complex and controversial issues.
 Actively listening to members of the public allows NERC to make decisions that are relevant to society.

 Public Insights Project

 NERC commissioned an independent contractor, ComRes, to undertake work that enables the research councils individually and collectively to:

 - better tailor their communications and engagement activities to be audience-led

 - track long-term trends in changing attitudes, sentiment and engagement, and use this to assess the success of activities and refine approaches as necessary.